Imponderable fluid: Fluids theories

-The electric fluid
+Electric fluid

 The term "electric fluid" was sometimes used to describe electrical forces which are generated by what science now refers to as an electric field.
 For example, a basic electric pendulum consists of weights to which an electric charge has been applied, such as through the static electric effect.
 As masses with similar charges (i.e. both positive or both negative) will repel each other, an "electric fluid" was conceived to explain the effect: "the fluid diffused on the one ball repels and is repelled by the fluid diffused on the other ball, and that the balls being covered by the fluid are reciprocally repelled."

 M. Martin Ziegler patented a method of producing a "vital fluid" by combining nitrogen and carbon in a porous cell containing ammonia, immersed in a vessel tilled with molasses.
 The current was to flow through silk threads attached to the vessel: about 1868.